nbicocchi/learn-java-core/src/main/java/com/nbicocchi/exercises/oop/README.md

 * public void undo() decreasing the number of clicks of 1 unit (but preventing negative click values).
 * public void reset() setting the number of clicks to 0.

-Refer to the following UML diagram and the JavaDoc documentation for further inspiration.
+Refer to the UML diagram, JavaDoc documentation, and unit tests for further inspiration.

 ```mermaid
 classDiagram